Anouk2311/indeed-job-listings/README.md

 ## More resources

 For this project, we did not use related papers or previous studies.
 [Tilburg science hub](https://tilburgsciencehub.com/) did help us greatly in understanding how to deploy this project from beginning to end.
-Have a look at the website to learn more about how to efficiently carrying out data- and computation-intensive projects.
+Have a look at the website to learn more about how to efficiently carry out data- and computation-intensive projects.

 ## About